Council looks after the footpaths in the Shire.

 Storing materials or parking on the nature strip

-You are not allowed to park on or store any type of vehicle or trailer or building materials on nature strips, as per Council's Amenity Local Law.
+You are not allowed to park on or store any type of vehicle or trailer or building materials on nature strips, as per Council's Local Laws.

 Landscaping or planting on your nature strip or roadside